ssb22/adjuster/README.md

 `--c-filename=C_FILENAME
 `
  : Where to write the C, C#, Python, Javascript, Go or Dart program.
 Defaults to standard output, or annotator.c in the system temporary directory if standard output seems to be the terminal (the program might be large, especially if Yarowsky-like indicators are not used, so it's best not to use a server home directory where you might have limited quota).
-If MPI is in use then the default will always be standard output.

 `--c-compiler=C_COMPILER
 `